DIGITAL NOMAD GEAR PACKING LIST

 I love how lightweight, powerful, easy to use, and fast this laptop is.
 Many people compare the Dell XPS13 to the Macbook Air.

 As an avid Windows user, I wanted the performance of a Mac without the operating system.
 I am the type of person to have 80 tabs open at one time, and speed has never been an issue.

 Most of my tasks include streaming videos/music, writing posts, using Canva, and doing some light photo editing.
 My laptop gives me everything I need to run this blog from anywhere in the world.

 The one annoying thing was the C-type, instead of the USB ports, which meant I have to buy adapters.
 Two years later, this isn’t as much of an annoyance because it seems most electronics will use C-type instead of USB.

 Finding the perfect laptop for you requires a lot of research.
 I researched for nearly three months to find the best laptop to fit my needs.

 Lepow 15.6 Portable Monitor

 This portable monitor makes it easy for me to work on multiple things at one time.
-The best part is how portable it ids.
-It doesn’t take up much space in your backpack, and can be setup anywhere with a table.
+The best part is how portable it is.
+It doesn’t take up much space in your backpack and can be set up anywhere with a table.

 Trust me, this is the one piece of equipment you never knew you needed, but once you do you’ll love it.